cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - :spelling:ignore:`gatewayAPI.externalTrafficPolicy`
      - Control how traffic from external sources is routed to the LoadBalancer Kubernetes Service for all Cilium GatewayAPI Gateway instances.
-Valid values are "Cluster" and "Local". ref: https://kubernetes.io/docs/reference/networking/virtual-ips/#external-traffic-policy
+Valid values are "Cluster" and "Local".
+Note that this value will be ignored when ``hostNetwork.enabled == true``. ref: https://kubernetes.io/docs/reference/networking/virtual-ips/#external-traffic-policy
      - string
      - ``"Cluster"``
    * - :spelling:ignore:`gatewayAPI.hostNetwork.enabled`